 Your dental care routine is crucial to your oral health this time of year, so make sure you brush twice a day and floss at least once.
 It’s also a great idea to drink water after eating any of these foods.
 Doing these things will help make your first 2021 visit to your dentist in Frisco a lot more pleasant.

 About the Author

 The dentists at Stonebriar Smile Design are dedicated to taking dentistry to the next level.
 Drs.
-Jill Wade, Kristi Moody and Dennis Abbott are highly experienced dental professionals who offer the treatment of gum disease therapy, dental surgery, dental oncology and more.
+Jill Wade and Kristi Moody are highly experienced dental professionals who offer the treatment of gum disease therapy, dental surgery, dental oncology and more.
 These doctors and their staff want to help you get the clean, beautiful smile you deserve.
 To learn about their preventive care services, contact the office at (972) 377-7800, or visit the website today!